 Griffeth is most widely known in the community as a private attorney in his own law firm for 11 years.
 Prior to that he served as a Senior Assistant District Attorney in Georgia’s Western Judicial Circuit, as well as the Chief Assistant Solicitor-General in Athens-Clarke County.
 Griffeth most recently was associate director of the Institute of Continuing Legal Education for the State Bar of Georgia.

 Griffeth earned a juris doctor degree from the Walter F. George School of Law at Mercer University, and a bachelor of arts degree in economics at Davidson College (NC).
 In addition to an extensive legal career, Griffeth also has been involved with several educational opportunities for students, including as instructor of the Daniel Mock Trial Team for the UGA School of Law, as assistant coach of the Clarke Central High School Mock Trial Team, and as an adjunct faculty member in criminal law and procedure at Athens Technical College.
 He has made several presentations at the state level and has co-authored several articles for Mercer Law Review.

 Courtney Cullen is the Program Coordinator in the Office of Academic Honesty and Student Appeals.
 Cullen is a “Double Dawg” with both master’s and bachelor’s degrees in International Affairs from UGA.
 She previously worked for the UGA Athletic Association where she served as the Assistant Tutorial Coordinator.

-Sydney Nettles-Coates provides administrative support for four Office of Instruction departments including Academic Advising, the Washington Semester Program, Learning Communities, and Academic Honesty and Student Appeals.
+Peggy provides administrative support for the Washington Semester Program and Academic Honesty and Student Appeals.